CUBRID/cubrid-manual/en/sql/query/show.rst

 Index_type                          VARCHAR         Index to be used (currently, only the BTREE is supported.)
-Func                                VARCHAR         A function which is used in a function-based index Comment                             VARCHAR         Comment to describe the index
+Func                                VARCHAR         A function which is used in a function-based index Comment                             VARCHAR         Comment to describe the index Visible                             VARCHAR         Shows the Visibility of an index (YES/NO)
 =================================== =============== ======================================================================================================================================

 The following shows the examples of this syntax.